 Robins’ return will help that, but she can’t be the only defensive force.
 They’ll need to rotate and position themselves better on defense to discourage scoring in the paint.

-Sanders can scheme ways to slow defenses down, but SUU needs to defend aggressively and funnel players away from the paint, or toward a strong rim protector.
+Sanders will continue to scheme ways to slow defenses down, but SUU needs to defend aggressively and either funnel players away from the paint, or toward a strong rim protector.

-Final Verdict (TL;DR): Expectations were low coming into the season, and SUU managed to meet them.
-If the rebuild is to continue, then the T-Birds need to start patching the many holes that presented themselves in Sanders’ first year.
+Final Verdict (TL;DR): Expectations were low coming into the season, but SUU managed to exceed them.
+For the rebuild to continue, the T-Birds need to start patching the many holes that presented themselves in Sanders’ first year.

 Story by: Connor Sanders